How I Work

 What makes me different from other therapists is my ability to establish rapport and create a comfortable setting for clients.
 I don’t make it about therapy models and theories, but about the people across from me, what is important to them and our connection.

 What makes my qualifications different is the assurance and credibility of education, certification and insurance.
-The ability to reassure clients of the service and their safety is foremost.
 I ensure that my education is ongoing, my national certification is up to date and my insurance is accurate.
 I encourage clients to interview counsellors about qualifications and expertise without fear of offending them.

 What makes my experience different is the wide variety of clients, companies and settings.
-My fourteen years of experience has provided me the opportunity to work with youth, women, victims, First Nations and the elderly.
-I have experience to address issues such as careers, abuse, unemployment, crime, aging and relationships.
+My 24 years of experience has provided me the opportunity to work with an endless number of clients and situations.
 I don’t just work with one type of client or problem.

 Call to Action